yashmadan123/MCW-Migrating-SQL-databases-to-Azure/Hands-on lab/HOL step-by-step - Migrating SQL databases to Azure.md

    ![In the Network discovery and file sharing dialog, No, make the network that I am connected to a private network is highlighted.](media/network-discovery-and-file-sharing.png "Network discovery and file sharing")

-6. Back on the File Sharing dialog, note the path of the shared folder, `\\SQLSERVER2008\dms-backups`, and select **Done** to complete the sharing process.
+6. Back on the File Sharing dialog, note the shared folder's path, `\\SQLSERVER2008\dms-backups`, and select **Done** to complete the sharing process.

    ![The Done button is highlighted on the File Sharing dialog.](media/file-sharing-done.png "File Sharing")

 ### Task 2: Change MSSQLSERVER service to run under sqlmiuser account

-In this task, you use the SQL Server Configuration Manager to update the service account used by the SQL Server (MSSQLSERVER) to the `sqlmiuser` account.
-This is done to ensure the SQL Server service has the appropriate permissions to write backups to the shared folder.
+In this task, you use the SQL Server Configuration Manager to update the service account used by the SQL Server (MSSQLSERVER) service to the `sqlmiuser` account.
+Changing the account used for this service ensures it has the appropriate permissions to write backups to the shared folder.

 1. On your SqlServer2008 VM, select the **Start menu**, enter "sql configuration" into the search bar, and then select **SQL Server Configuration Managed** from the search results.